-Currency editing is currently not available on subscription billing, but is coming soon.
+Currency editing is currently not available on subscription billing but is coming soon.
 If you have plans to change your payout currency, we recommend doing so before enabling subscription billing.

 Will this billing model support the Discord integration?

 If you offer Discord access as a benefit, you’ll still be able to do so as expected.
-The Patreon-Discord bot runs every day, and will sync patrons who join or lose access any day of the month.
+The Patreon-Discord bot runs every day and will sync members who join or lose access any day of the month.
 Eventually, subscription billing will lead to access changes spread more evenly throughout the month.
 Combined with the architectural improvements we’re making to the integration (across all billing models), creators who use Discord will soon see more accurate syncing and surfacing of errors as they occur.

 What happens if I need to pause my membership?

-If you resume billing within a month of when you paused, you won’t be able to go back and charge patrons whose billing date was skipped while you were paused.
+If you resume billing within a month of when you paused, you won’t be able to go back and charge members whose billing date was skipped while you were paused.
 Learn more about pausing.

 I am a creator on the founder’s pricing plan.
 Will Patreon still use shared patronage between founder’s plan creators on subscription billing to combine transactions and reduce transaction fees?

-If your new patrons subscribe to other founding creators on different days of the month, which may be more common with subscription billing, each membership will be processed as a separate transaction with its own processing fee.
+If your new members subscribe to other founding creators on different days of the month, which may be more common with subscription billing, each membership will be processed as a separate transaction with its own processing fee.

 We know some creators’ setups would need more flexibility than benefit delivery tools currently provide, which is one reason why switching to subscription billing is optional.

 For creators with more fixed delivery dates and workflows, we’ve been working to understand what updates could help them succeed on this model.
-One need we’ve heard frequently from creators is the ability to pull a list of patrons who paid between a custom date range, or who paid a certain number of times in a period of time.
-For example, creators who typically start their benefit delivery process on the 8th of each month might need to pull a list of patrons who paid between the 9th of last month and the 8th of this month.
+One need we’ve heard frequently from creators is the ability to pull a list of members who paid between a custom date range, or who paid a certain number of times in a period of time.
+For example, creators who typically start their benefit delivery process on the 8th of each month might need to pull a list of members who paid between the 9th of last month and the 8th of this month.
 We are working to support this functionality in the coming months.

 If you’d like to help us improve benefit delivery, sign up here to participate in research and testing.